LPRD/MissionControl/README.md

 MissionControlInterface is a local javascript app that runs a basic GUI for sending commands.

 Our use case for MissionControlInterface is to:
-- provide a minimalistic, easy to use, dedicated app for sending commands to the mission hardware
+- provide a minimalistic, easy-to-use, dedicated app for sending commands to the mission hardware

 This application is *separate* from the telemetry visualization app (Grafana) to:
 - increase the reliability of this application as it is more safety-critical than a telemetry dashboard